danskie09/danskie09/README.md

 # Hi there!
-I'm Daniel A. Banaybanay 👋
+I'm Daniel 👋

 ## 🚀 About Me
 I created this GitHub Account for my Capstone Project, focusing on web development and mobile application technologies.